higbie/obsidian/source/content/organizations/Jewish Labor Committee.md

 **Associated People:** [[Rick Chertoff]]

-**Associated Events:** Holy Week in Beverly Hills ,"""Job Security is our Right!""
-Rally at USC"
+**Associated Events:** Holy Week in Beverly Hills ,Job Security is our Right!
+Rally at USC